MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 > - Ensure you're logged on as an administrator on the VMM server.
 > - You must configure a unique next-hop logical network, with unique VLAN ID, for each Tenant VM network for which L3 forwarding needs to be set up.
 There must be 1:1 mapping between a tenant network and corresponding physical network (with unique VLAN ID).

-**Use the following steps to create the next-hop logical network in SCVMM:**
+**Use the following steps to create the next-hop logical network in VMM:**

 1. On the VMM console, select **Logical Networks**, right-click, and select **Create Logical Network**.
 2. In the **Settings** page, choose **One connected network** and select the checkbox for **Create a VM network with the same name to allow virtual machines to access this logical network directly** and **Managed by Microsoft Network Controller**